patrickjuchli/basic-ftp/README.md

 `upload(readableStream, remoteFilename): Promise<FTPResponse>`

 Upload data from a readable stream and store it as a file with a given filename in the current working directory.
+If such a file already exists it will be overwritten.

+`append(readableStream, remoteFilename): Promise<FTPResponse>`

+Upload data from a readable stream and append it to an existing file with a given filename in the current working directory.
+If the file doesn't exist the FTP server should create it.

 `download(writableStream, remoteFilename, startAt = 0): Promise<FTPResponse>`